marlonrichert/zsh-snap/README.md

 [`complist`](http://zsh.sourceforge.net/Doc/Release/Zsh-Modules.html#The-zsh_002fcomplist-Module),
 [`compinit`, or
 `bashcompinit`](http://zsh.sourceforge.net/Doc/Release/Completion-System.html#Initialization) in
-your `.zshrc` file.
+the `.zshrc` file.
 That is because Znap will run these for you as needed.

 ### Asynchronous compilation
 Znap compiles your scripts and functions in the background.
 This way, your shell will start up even